Rhythm Any Music

 - The game is beginner-friendly and allows players to import their own music files, providing a unique experience.

-- The rhythm detection is inconsistent, often resulting in notes that do not match the music, leading to a frustrating experience.
+- The note detection is inconsistent, often resulting in notes that do not match the music, leading to a frustrating experience.

-- The game suffers from significant bugs, including crashes, unresponsive menus, and issues with remapping controls.
+- The game suffers from significant lag, unresponsive controls, and various bugs, including menu issues and crashes.

 “Guitar Hero style clone where you import your own music files (no streaming) and tap your way through four colors to the beat of the song.”